 Summary of main findings

 The main finding of the present study is that genetically proxied measures of adiposity, as condensed in specific GRSs, are associated with BP related traits but with different magnitude.
-In particular, the GRS-BMI565 and the GRS-WHR324 were consistently and causally associated with all BP-related traits measured at baseline but the WHR had a higher effect size.
+In particular, the GRS-BMI565 and the GRS-WHR324 were potentially causally associated with all BP-related traits measured at baseline but the WHR had a higher estimate size.
 On the contrary, at follow-up, the genetically predicted association of WHR with BP tends to be attenuated and is no longer significant whereas that of BMI is still significant, although all the associations tended to be weaker than in the prevalence analysis.
 About more complex measures of adiposity such a body fat and visceral fat, their genetic component seems to be more limited in determining BP but still significant when hypertension prevalence is evaluated, at least in the MDC.

 Even if some reasons for these discrepancies can stand on the relative weakness of the instrumental variables used with some GRS being stronger than others, it is likely that our study can give some clues to understand more deeply the biology of the well-known influence of body fat on BP.
 In fact, our data may indicate that the effect of BMI is important but with low magnitude throughout midlife to old age being recognizable in people in their forties and fifties (the average age in the MPP was 45±7.4 yrs and in the MDC is 58±7.6 yrs) but also in older ones (the average age in MPP at reinvestigation is 68±5.8 yrs).
 Instead, the contribution to high BP of genetically determined abdominal fat, represented by WHR, could seem much higher in midlife, overcoming the effect of BMI, than later on.
 However, an analysis done by stratifying participants by age in the MDC showed an inverse trend for the GRS-WHR324 with older individuals more strongly associated with prevalent hypertension than younger ones suggesting a possible survival bias for the analysis in MPP where participants with especially deleterious GRS-WHR324 could have died before the examination. (see also table S7 end figure S2).